 We believe that to make this community a success it is important to engage a diverse group of participants.
 Are you interested in helping create a diverse group by offering scholarships for travel and fees?
 If so, let us know!

-For questions, to join this group, or to become a diversity partner, contact Jennifer Olney at email@example.com.
+For questions, contact Jennifer Olney at email@example.com.